BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_0_Introducing_Bitcoin_Scripts.md

-# Chapter 7: Introducing Bitcoin Scripting
+# Chapter 7: Introducing Bitcoin Scripts

 To date, we've been interacting with Bitcoin at a relatively high level.
 The `bitcoin-cli` program offers access to a variety of RPC commands that support the creation and control of raw Bitcoin transaction including funds, data, timelocks, and multisigs.